idamotz/Master/master/dagbok.md

 1. Find mapping containing time point and child feature
 2. Remove mapping/remove child feature from value set
 3. Insert child feature at $[t_m, t_k)$

+### 2. februar

+For TUBS meeting: Think about what they can contribute, what part of the thesis.

+The thesis will need examples.

+Present a big example: Use the tree structure, show what you can detect.
+Show what the scope of an error is.

+A small and specific change in a huge plan, show how the scope and representation minimize the problem